-Are services safe? - Good
+- Are services safe?
+Good

-Are services effective? - Good
+- Are services effective?
+Good

-Are services caring? - Good
+- Are services caring?
+Good

-Are services responsive? - Good
+- Are services responsive?
+Good

-Are services well-led? - Good
+- Are services well-led?
+Good

-The service lead GP is the registered manager.
-A registered manager is a person who is registered with the Care Quality Commission to manage the service.
-Like registered providers, they are 'registered persons'.
-Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated Regulations about how the service is run.
+The service has a registered manager.
+Like registered providers, they are 'registered persons' who have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated Regulations about how the service is run.
 The service is registered with the Care Quality Commission (CQC) to provide the regulated activities diagnostic and screening procedures, surgical procedures and treatment of disease, disorder or injury.